deltachat/deltachat-android/tools/CHECKLISTS.md

 The following checklists are there not to forget things ... to be continued.

-# Create Release on F-Droid and as APK-Download
+# Release new Core version

+1. deltachat-core: bump version, commit, push
-1. deltachat-core on Github: "Draft a new release", if required
+2. deltachat-core on Github: "Draft a new release" with the version form `v1.2.3`

-2. deltachat-android: check CHANGES.md against core and android commit list from last release
-3. deltachat-android/tools: `$ ./update-core.sh` followed by a `git push`
+# Release new Andreoid version

+Release core, if needed, then:

+1. deltachat-android: check CHANGES.md, commit, push
+2. deltachat-android/tools: `$ ./update-core.sh`, push
-4. deltachat-android/tools: `$ ./txpull` followed by a `git commit` and a `git push` if there are changes
+3. deltachat-android/tools: `$ ./txpull`, if there are changes: commit, push
+4. deltachat-android: bump version, commit, push
-5. deltachat-android on Github: "Draft a new release" using a version number in for Form v1.2.3
+5. deltachat-android on Github: "Draft a new release" with the version form `v1.2.4`

 ... some days later, F-Droid should be updated.